Drakmord2/deeplearning-models/README.md

 Xavier initialization for network weights, Adam optimization and mini-batch.

+### TensorFlow Deep Q Network
+Reinforcement Learning heavily based on [lufficc/dqn](https://github.com/lufficc/dqn).

+Intended to be used as an agent on OpenAI Gym.

 ## Models
 The constructor of the models receive:
 - `model ( layers_dimension, num_features, num_classes, learning_rate, num_iterations, beta1, beta2)`